 1. Stay connected with your team

-Perhaps the most important bit of advice from Karen and Matt is to stay in close contact with your teams, both the investor relations and communications team as well as management.
+Perhaps the most important bit of advice is to stay in close contact with your teams, both the investor relations and communications team as well as management.
 This ongoing exchange is critical to ensuring that IR stays abreast of changes within the business and how updates and challenges are communicated – both internally and externally.

 With so many touch points (c-suite, PR, employee communications, analyst relations, finance, accounting, treasury) within the organization, it’s incredibly important for an IRO to prioritize regular connections while working remotely.
 This contact should be formalized with short, recurring calls scheduled weekly or monthly, and organized by team, functional area or subject matter.
 This structure and discipline helps ensure that everyone is at the same point in projects and enables timely information transfer.

 Use video as a way to encourage team engagement when you can’t be in the same room.
 People are a lot less likely to zone out or multitask when they’re in full view of the team.

 Unfortunately, the new work from home imperative can make for a less productive work environment.
 As we all work to navigate the added distractions of this new setting, an IRO has to be as responsive to analysts and investors as ever – maybe even more so, with stakeholders so hungry for direction and meaningful company updates.

 We’re all dealing with these distractions – home schooling, tech glitches, suboptimal work space – but it’s incumbent on each of us to settle into this and understand that staying visible and connected is critical to the success of the business.
 It may not be easy, but it’s imperative to continue to respond to and conduct investor calls in a timely manner, as if we were at the office.